Federal Reserve Bank Building (Seattle): Seven-story addition

 In June 2016, Selig announced that he would scale back plans after facing opposition from historic preservation groups over the alterations to the historic structure.
 The new proposed eight-story addition would have 125,000 sqft of office space and include a two-story penthouse; parts of the new structure would be illuminated at night.
 The addition is being designed by a team with William Bain Jr. and John Bain, the son and grandson, respectively, of original architect William Bain.
 A third design released in late November lowered the height to seven stories and add an opaque west facade after complaints from a neighboring condominium tower.
 Construction on the addition began in late 2018 and was completed in 2020 with no major office tenant announced.

+The Consulate-General of India in Seattle opened in the building in August 2025.
+They occupy the first and eleventh floors.

+Handover to Acore Capital

+In April 2025, the Federal Reserve Building had 82% of its 215567 sqft of office space available for lease.
+Martin Selig Real Estate, which had hundreds of millions of dollars in loans that it was having difficulty repaying, finalized a deal to hand over the Federal Reserve Building and one other building to its lender, Acore Capital.
+Urban Renaissance Group will take over management of these properties.